Our Terms of Business

-9.1 We comply with the Data Protection Act 1998.
-We use the data with which you provide us to maintain our client records, for AML checks, for business management purposes and for any legal and regulatory requirements.
+9.1 We comply with the Data Protection Act We are registered with the Information Commissioner’s Office as a Data Controller.
+We use the data with which you provide us to maintain our client records, for AML checks, for business management purposes, and for any legal and regulatory requirements.

-9.2 We may hold your data on our computer servers or on cloud based solutions hosted by third parties.
+9.2 We may hold your data on our computer servers or on cloud-based solutions hosted by third

 9.3 Data may be held whilst the file remains on our system.
 We generally keep files for a period of 12 years from the date the file has been closed.
-After this time the files are securely destroyed.
+After this time, the files are securely

 10 Equality & Diversity

 10.1 We are committed to promoting equality and diversity in our policies, practices and procedure and in those areas in which it has influence.